marczeller/aip/content/aips/aip1.md

 The ER allocation plan next quarter date should be voted before the Xx/XX/202x, in case of late or no vote on a new ER allocation plan, the current allocation will continue until a vote or ER being empty.

+## Mainnet addresses and relevant notes

+If this AIP is validated by a community vote, the following addresses will be involved in the migration process :

+- 0x000 : LendToAaveMigrator, [ABI](LINK) : The migration contract
+- 0x000 : AAVE token contract, [ABI](placeholder) : the ERC20 AAVE token contract
+- 0x000 : StakedAave, [ABI](placeholder) : The Staking contract for AAVE
+- 0x000 : AaveGenesisPayloadProposal, [ABI](placeholder) : Contract in charge of enforcement of the AIP outcome
+- 0x000 : AaveGenesisExecutor, [ABI](placeholder) : Contract enforcing a 24h delay on enforcement of AIP outcome to allow the community to be prepared to migrate
+- 0x000 : AaveIncentivesVault, [ABI](placeholder) : Vault contract storing the Ecosystem Rewards reserve of 3M AAVE tokens

+The migration process for every LEND holder will leverage the method migrateFromLend() with a simple `uint 256` input of the `amount`, non-technical users will have a migration portal available on the [Aave application](app.aave.com/placeholder)

+The contracts are deployed to the Ethereum mainnet but are **not activated until the outcome of the current AIP vote**.
+Please refrain from trying to use them before activation, it will result in a failed transaction.

 ## AIP Editors

 The current AIP editors are